shopware/docs/resources/tooling/cli/using-watchers.md

 #### IPV4FIRST

 Starting with NodeJS v17.0.0, it prefers IPv6 over IPv4.
-In some setups, this may cause problems when using watchers.
-In case IPv6 causes problems, `IPV4FIRST=1` reverts this behaviour.
+However, in some setups, IPv6 may cause problems when using watchers.
+In such cases, setting `IPV4FIRST=1` reverts this behavior.